Darlings (film): Plot

-She comes home and feeds him sleeping pills, ties his hands and feet, and beats and tortures him, just like he did to her.
+She comes home and feeds him sleeping pills, ties his hands and feet, and beats and tortures him.
 Meanwhile, Hamza's boss at work comes home to enquire about him.
 Badru and Shamshu lie that he has gone to the village as his father died, but are unable to get away with it.
 They tell him that Hamza is sick.
 Badru starts injecting the shots inside Hamza, which her mother got with the help of Kasim.
-Hamza escapes by lying to Zulfi, when the women go out to shop.
-Badru and Shamshu get shocked upon coming home. immediately the police visit to enquire about Hamza missing, as he is a union govt staff.
-They take doubt about an affair between Zulfi and Badru and try to arrest Zulfi.
-But Zulfi claims that he is in love with Shamshu. the police are confused and ask them all to come to the station.
+Hamza escapes by lying to Zulfi while the women have gone out to file a fake missing complaint for Hamza.
+Immediately after, the police visit to enquire about the missing Hamza.
+They suspect an affair between Zulfi and Badru and try to arrest Zulfi, who claims that he is in love with Shamshu.
+The police are confused and ask them all to come to the station.
 Shamshu kisses Zulfi and confirms her desire.
 Hamza has come to the police station, only to tell the police that Badru and her mother are torturing him.
-The police don't believe his story since he looks drunk.
+The police don't believe his story.
 Badru, Shamshu, and Zulfi arrive at the police station to bring him back home.
 Shamshu and Zulfi suggest they tie Hamza to a railway track to kill him.
-Badru records a video of Hamza where he mentions he is running away (to indicate he has committed suicide).
 They tie him to the railway track when Badru realizes that she is turning out to be just like Hamza and unties him just before a train passes by.
 Hamza now released vows to take revenge on Badru, when he is run over by a train.
 On the way back home, Shamshu comes clean to Badru that her father also brutally abused the former, even after Badru was born.
-Shamshu one day too killed Badru's father and took Kasim's help in disposing of the body.
+Shamshu, too, had killed Badru's father with Kasim's help in disposing the body.
 She then filed a missing complaint about her husband but the police could never find him.
 Shamshu assures Badru that she took the correct decision of leaving him for good before he died.
-Badru also believes that this is the consequence of Hamza's actions.
 A few days later, they hold a funeral for Hamza.
-Badru smiles, roams around the city independently happy that she is free now, hoping for a better future.
+Badru roams around the city independently, happy that she is free, with hopes for a better future.